Risshhiii18/FancodeBookStore/DOCUMENT.md

                 'source' => '',
                 'global' => \Magento\Eav\Model\Entity\Attribute\ScopedAttributeInterface::SCOPE_GLOBAL, // Attribute Scope will be global so the attribute will be used in Website, Store, Store Front
                 'visible' => true,
-                'required' => true, // Required will be true because book author is required 'user_defined' => false,
+                'required' => true, // Required will be true because the book author is required 'user_defined' => false,
                 'default' => '',
                 'searchable' => true, // as provided in the requirement the books should be searchable by the author name so this value is true.